donbr/lifesciences-research/README.md

 * **Correctness:**  All servers implement a **Fuzzy‑to‑Fact** protocol (search → candidate → strict lookup), ensuring canonical IDs are resolved before downstream reasoning.
 * **Self‑Healing:**  When an identifier has been deprecated or an API field changes, the server returns a structured error with a recovery hint so the agent can retry with the new canonical ID or schema.

 This design stance means the MCP layer can sit behind any knowledge graph or retrieval‑augmented generation system.
-It doesn’t build the graph for you; it ensures the facts you plug into your graph are still correct.
+It doesn't build the graph for you; it ensures the facts you plug into your graph are still correct.

+---

 ## Vision